-Learning to drive is not just about passing the theory test and the driving test.
-It is also about how you develop as a driver over time, the habits you form, and how you are influenced by your own experiences and by other people in traffic.
+Learning to drive is not just about passing the theory test and the practical driving test.
+It is also about the habits you form, how you are influenced by your own experiences and by other people in traffic, and how you develop as a driver over time.

-In this chapter, you will learn how learning works, how different drivers develop, and what risks can arise if incorrect behaviours are learned.
+In this chapter, you will learn how learning works, how different drivers develop, and why it is important to build safe habits in traffic from an early stage.

 How you learn to drive and develop as a driver is influenced not only by how you study theory and practise driving, but also by your experiences, habits, and role models.